 A good alternative to driving is to take a guided group tour.
 This will take you to the destinations you want to go to in comfort, without having to worry about driving or planning.
 Tour prices usually include all your transportation, guided visits, accommodation, and some meals.
 They may also include some entertainment or activities.
 Be sure to check to see what all is included and what is optional when making your booking.

 We can personally recommend Iceland Travel, a locally owned company that has been operating in Iceland since 1937.
-A few of their guided tours we recommend checking out are the Hidden Powers & Northern Lights Hunt tour, the Complete Winter Tour, and Highlights of the South Shore tour.
+A few of their winter guided tours we recommend checking out are the Hidden Powers & Northern Lights Hunt tour, the Complete Winter Tour, and Highlights of the South Shore tour.
+For more ideas, see this list of the best guided tours in Iceland from 2 day to 12 day trips, which includes both winter and summer tours.

 Most travel companies, including Iceland Travel, can also arrange private tours so that it will just be you and your travel companions along with a driver and/or guide.
 These private tours can then be customized to suit your needs.
 Just be aware that in a country like Iceland these will be expensive.